 Rewards have a motivational role, helping children see that good behaviour is valued and celebrated.
-These include positive messages home for behaviour that is 'over and above'.
+These may include:

-- Golden Time is given for good behaviour and quality time with class teaching staff- classes earn up to 30 minutes every week - Extra Golden time for keeping values and golden promises (i.e. if lining up well, an extra minute rewarded) - Verbal and written praise both informal and formal.

-- Sharing good work in Celebration Assemblies 2 children from each class are chosen based on Values and Rules and they receive a certificate, names in the newsletter and photo in the hall. - A positive note home - A phone call or email or a face to face chat to share positive news - Whole class rewards i.e. marble in a jar (trim trail, parachute etc.) - House points/ group rewards - Stickers for keeping Values and Golden Promises - Receiving star class of the week - Gold Award - Head teacher Awards - Earning extra privileges register, books etc.
+- Golden Time is given for good behaviour and quality time with class teaching staff classes earn up to 15 minutes every week - · Verbal and written praise both informal and formal. - Sharing good work in Celebration Assemblies - A positive note home - · A phone call or email or a face-to-face chat to share positive news - Whole class rewards i.e. marble in a jar (trim trail, parachute etc.) - House points/ group rewards - · Stickers for keeping Values and Golden Promises - · Gold Award - Headteacher Awards - Earning extra privileges register, books etc.